Neural Networks for 3D Characterisation of AGATA Crystals: Methodology

 \subsection{Machine Learning Approach}

 A NN model was developed to predict the 3D interaction position $(\hat{x}, \hat{y}, \hat{z})$ from the input super-trace.
-Given the partial ground truth available from the scanning data, specific strategies were employed for the loss function and training.
+However, the scanning data provides only partial ground truth, meaning one coordinate is always unknown during training.
+To address this, we employed a specific strategy utilising a masked loss function.
+In machine learning, the loss function calculates the error between the model's prediction and the actual target; by masking this function, we allow the model to learn exclusively from the available dimensions, ignoring the error on the unknown coordinate.